usnistgov/OSCAL/docs/content/learn/tutorials/general/extension.md

 {{< /highlight >}}

 Below is description of `<link>` attributes and sub-element:
-- `@href` (Required) - The `@href` attribute is a required, [resolvable URL reference](/reference/datatypes/#uri-reference) to a resource.
-This can either be an internet resource or a fragment that point to a back matter resource in the same document.
+- `@href` (Required) - The `@href` attribute, or "hypertext reference", is a required, [resolvable URL reference](/reference/datatypes/#uri-reference) to a resource.
+This can either be an internet resource or a fragment that points to a back matter resource in the same document.
 - `@rel` (Optional) - The optional `@rel` attribute is a [token](/reference/datatypes/#token) datatype that can be used to describe the link&#39;s purpose.
-Some OSCAL link properties may have pre-defined `@rel` values (e.g., reference), but generally, OSCAL content authors can specify any token value for a `@rel` attribute.
-Although any string can be used in the `@rel` attribute, OSCAL identifies five common link relationships that are frequently useful:
+Some OSCAL links may have pre-defined `@rel` values (e.g., reference), but generally, OSCAL content authors can specify any token value for a `@rel` attribute.
-  - canonical: The link identifies the authoritative location for this file.
-  - alternate: The link identifies an alternative location or format for this file.
-  - latest-version: This link identifies a resource containing the latest version in the version history.
-Defined by [RFC 5829](https://datatracker.ietf.org/doc/html/rfc5829).
-  - predecessor-version: This link identifies a resource containing the predecessor version in the version history.
-Defined by [RFC 5829](https://datatracker.ietf.org/doc/html/rfc5829).
-  - successor-version: This link identifies a resource containing the predecessor version in the version history.
-Defined by [RFC 5829](https://datatracker.ietf.org/doc/html/rfc5829).
 - `@media-type` (Optional) - The optional `@media-type` attribute can be used to provide the consumer of the OSCAL content a hint about the type of data referenced in the link.
-Supported media types are as defined by the [Internet Assigned Numbers Authority (IANA)](https://www.iana.org/assignments/media-types/media-types.xhtml).
+Supported media types are defined by the [Internet Assigned Numbers Authority (IANA)](https://www.iana.org/assignments/media-types/media-types.xhtml).
 The `@media-type` attribute accepts [string](/reference/datatypes/#string) values.
 - `<text>` (Optional) - Finally, the optional `<text>` sub-element can be used for as a textual label for the `<link>` and accepts [markup-line](/reference/datatypes/#markup-line) datatype.
 The subsequent sections demonstrate the proper use of links.
 {{% /tab %}}
 {{% tab %}}
-The `links` object array is made available in specific OSCAL models and supports either URL or back matter resources.
-The `link` object has the following properties: `href`, `rel`, `media-type`, and `text`.
-Here is a nominal example of a `links` object array.

 {{< highlight json "linenos=table" >}}
 {
 "links": [
   {
     "href": "...",
     "rel": "...",
     "media-type": "...",
     "text": "..."
+  } ]
 }
-      ]
-}
 {{< /highlight >}}

+The `links` object array represents a collection of links.

-Below is description of `links` properties:
+Below is description of properties of a link object:
-- `href` (Required) - The `href` property is a required, [resolvable URL reference](/reference/datatypes/#uri-reference) to a resource.
-This can either be an internet resource or a fragment that point to a back matter resource in the same document.
+- `href` (Required) - The `href` property, or "hypertext reference", is a required, [resolvable URL reference](/reference/datatypes/#uri-reference) to a resource.
+This can either be an internet resource or a fragment that points to a back matter resource in the same document.
 - `rel` (Optional) - The optional `rel` property is a [token](/reference/datatypes/#token) datatype that can be used to describe the link&#39;s purpose.
 Some OSCAL link properties may have pre-defined `rel` values (e.g., reference), but generally, OSCAL content authors can specify any token value for a `rel` property.
-Although any string can be used in the `rel` attribute, OSCAL identifies five common link relationships that are frequently useful:
-  - canonical: The link identifies the authoritative location for this file.
-  - alternate: The link identifies an alternative location or format for this file.
-  - latest-version: This link identifies a resource containing the latest version in the version history.
-Defined by [RFC 5829](https://datatracker.ietf.org/doc/html/rfc5829)9.
-  - predecessor-version: This link identifies a resource containing the predecessor version in the version history.
-Defined by [RFC 5829](https://datatracker.ietf.org/doc/html/rfc5829).
-  - successor-version: This link identifies a resource containing the predecessor version in the version history.
-Defined by [RFC 5829](https://datatracker.ietf.org/doc/html/rfc5829).
 - `media-type` (Optional) - The optional `media-type` property can be used to provide the consumer of the OSCAL content a hint about the type of data referenced in the link.
 Supported media types are as defined by the [Internet Assigned Numbers Authority (IANA)](https://www.iana.org/assignments/media-types/media-types.xhtml).
 The `media-type` property accepts [string](/reference/datatypes/#string) values.
 - `text` (Optional) - Finally, the optional `text` property can be used for as a textual label for the `link` and accepts [markup-line](/reference/datatypes/#markup-line) datatype.
 The subsequent sections demonstrate the proper use of links.
 {{% /tab %}}
 {{% tab %}}
-The `links` key-value pair array is made available in specific OSCAL models and supports either URL or back matter resources.
-The `link` object has the following properties: `href`, `rel`, `media-type`, and `text`.
-Here is a nominal example of a `links` key-value pair array.

 {{< highlight yaml "linenos=table" >}}
 links:
 - href: ...
   rel: ...
   media-type: ...
   text: ...
 {{< /highlight >}}

+The `links` list contains individual link items.

 Below is description of `links` key-values:
-- `href` (Required) - The `href` key is a required, [resolvable URL reference](/reference/datatypes/#uri-reference) to a resource.
-This can either be an internet resource or a fragment that point to a back matter resource in the same document.
+- `href` (Required) - The `href` key, or "hypertext reference", is a required, [resolvable URL reference](/reference/datatypes/#uri-reference) to a resource.
+This can either be an internet resource or a fragment that points to a back matter resource in the same document.
 - `rel` (Optional) - The optional `rel` key is a [token](/reference/datatypes/#token) datatype that can be used to describe the link&#39;s purpose.
 Some OSCAL link properties may have pre-defined `rel` values (e.g., reference), but generally, OSCAL content authors can specify any token value for a `rel` key.
-Although any string can be used in the `rel` attribute, OSCAL identifies five common link relationships that are frequently useful:
-  - canonical: The link identifies the authoritative location for this file.
-  - alternate: The link identifies an alternative location or format for this file.
-  - latest-version: This link identifies a resource containing the latest version in the version history.
-Defined by [RFC 5829](https://datatracker.ietf.org/doc/html/rfc5829).
-  - predecessor-version: This link identifies a resource containing the predecessor version in the version history.
-Defined by [RFC 5829](https://datatracker.ietf.org/doc/html/rfc5829).
-  - successor-version: This link identifies a resource containing the predecessor version in the version history.
-Defined by [RFC 5829](https://datatracker.ietf.org/doc/html/rfc5829).
 - `media-type` (Optional) - The optional `media-type` key can be used to provide the consumer of the OSCAL content a hint about the type of data referenced in the link.
 Supported media types are as defined by the [Internet Assigned Numbers Authority (IANA)](https://www.iana.org/assignments/media-types/media-types.xhtml).
 The `media-type` key accepts [string](/reference/datatypes/#string) values.
 - `text` (Optional) - Finally, the optional `text` key can be used for as a textual label for the `link` and accepts [markup-line](/reference/datatypes/#markup-line) datatype.
 The subsequent sections demonstrate the proper use of links.
 {{% /tab %}}